-All of the bags we carry are top-quality; well-designed, relatively lightweight bags that will help keep you warm and dry at night.
-Most of our bags have a synthetic material fill; natural down is slightly lighter and more expensive, but if you get it wet, you're basically screwed for a few days until it dries out.
+All of the bags we rent are top-quality; well-designed, relatively lightweight bags that will help keep you warm and dry at night.
+Most of our rental bags have a synthetic material fill; natural down is slightly lighter and more expensive, but if you get it wet, you're basically screwed for a few days until it dries out.
 Synthetic-filled bags will still function fairly well even if they get wet.
-For those reasons, we decided to mostly stick to the synthetic fills for all of the bags we carry, although they don't stuff down as well as the down ones.
+For those reasons, we decided to mostly stick to the synthetic fills for all of the bags we rent, although they don't stuff down as well as the down ones.
 And yes, we fully wash each bag between rentals, so you won't be catching any bugs or anything from the prior renter - here's me in action.
 Lot's of fun.

-Most of our sleeping bags are categorized by the general temperature range in which they will be used.
+Most of the sleeping bags we rent are categorized by the general temperature range in which they will be used.
 Options under this 'Warm Weather' category are for nights in which you expect the temperature to not fall below 45F - 50F.
-Other sleeping bag options include Cool Weather and Cold Weather models.
+Other sleeping bag rental options include Cool Weather and Cold Weather models, which offer more protection against cold but will be progressively heavier and larger.
 We also have double-wides if your tent mate is a good buddy, and some monster bags for subzero temps.
-We also have double-wides if your tent mate is a good buddy, and some monster bags for subzero temps.
 There are lots of other factors that influence your comfort, including your metabolism; what you're wearing; the quality of your mattress pad; the size of your tent; and how many campers are in the tent with you.
 It might be tempting to always take the warmest bag possible, but be aware that the warmer the bag, usually it's also bulkier and heavier to carry.
 But if you do take a bigger bag and become too warm, it's easy enough to unzip it to let cool air in.
-Whichever route you go, please don't blame the weather on us (it's happened).
+Whichever route you go, please don't blame getting cold because of bad weather (it's happened).
 We're not that influential.
 See more info and specs on this warm-weather rental sleeping bag.